svekars/katacoda-scenarios/datum-intro/step9.md

 a single datum.
 Because we have three files in `/Cats1` and three files in `/Cats2`, we have a total of six datums when we set `glob` to `/*/*`.

+To modify the pipeline, run `pachctl edit pipeline cats-combine`{{execute}}

-After you modify the pipeline spec, Pachyderm starts a job and processes six datums for this pipeline:
+After you modify the pipeline spec, Pachyderm starts a job and reprocesses six datums for this pipeline.

-Let's modify the `/Cats2/Abyssinian.csv` file by deleting the last row, the row number 5.
+Let's modify the `/Cats2/Abyssinian.csv` file by deleting the last row — row 5.

 `vi Cats2/Abyssinian.csv`{{execute}}

-Save the file and replace the corresponding file in the repository:
+Delete the line by pressing `d` twice, save the file by typing `:wq!`, and then, replace the corresponding file in the repository:

 `pachctl put file cats@master:Cats2/Abyssinian.csv -f Cats2/Abyssinian.csv`{{execute}}

 Let's see how many datums Pachyderm is processing this time:

-`pachctl list job -p cats-combine`
+`pachctl list job -p cats-combine`{{execute}}

 You should see that Pachyderm processed only one datum, skipped five, and uploaded and downloaded `12.75KiB` of data.